Mercedes-Benz Ponton

 Group 24F has the same width and height, but it is 10-1/4 in. long.

-The current Mercedes part number for batteries for Ponton gasoline and diesel vehicles is: 000-541-33-01.
+When this article was originally published (November 2001), the correct Mercedes-Benz part number for batteries for Ponton gasoline and diesel vehicles was: 000-541-33-01.
 Mercedes does not use aftermarket Group designations like 27F.
-The dimensions of this battery are:
+These dimensions are according to my own measurement:

 000-541-33-01